marczis/linux-networking/README.md

 (Little side note, hopefully you have some idea what PING is, if not it is really time to do a search, in a nutshell it uses ICMP protocol to check connection between two network points.
 (ICMP is on L3) -> and if you don't know the network layers, really good time to search OSI Layers too.)

-As expected, we can't don't get answer anymore, as our interface is down, just to confirm:
+As expected, we don't get answer anymore, as our interface is down, just to confirm:

 ```
 ip l l lo